 “This type of interpretation of Schrems II is precisely the result that many multinational companies feared when Schrems II upheld the use of SCCs but cast suspicion on the effectiveness of SCCs as a tool for carrying data to the United States,” Lexology comments.

 The verdict further states: “There were signs that MailChimp was recognized as a communications provider working under U.S. surveillance jurisdiction.
-Therefore, a danger in the form of U.S intelligence agencies accessing those email addresses looms indefinitely.
+Therefore, a danger in the form of U.S. intelligence agencies accessing those email addresses looms indefinitely.
 MailChimp also failed to offer any comments about the verdict.
-Although the German company’s name was never revealed, it is rumored that it is a fashion magazine.
+Although the German company’s name was never revealed, it is rumoured that it is a fashion magazine.

 According to Lexology, the companies that are using data processors located outside of the EU should consider the locations of these processors and the different jurisdictions that are applied to them.
 This is necessary to ensure that personal data and information aren’t available or accessible by any government entity.